 Have you ever noticed how rearranging the furniture can make a room feel completely new?
 The same goes for sentences, but sometimes we don't rearrange them because revision, like furniture, can be heavy.
-With practice, the task becomes lighter-maybe more like rearranging flowers.
+With practice though, the task becomes lighter-maybe more like rearranging flowers.

-5.10 Mechanics
+5.10 Grammar & Mechanics

-As a side note before we conclude, things like spelling, grammar, and punctuation (I'll lump them under the term mechanics) are also components of style.
-Mechanics are the lowest level concern, but that doesn't mean you should neglect them.
+As a side note before we conclude, things like spelling, grammar, and punctuation (I'll lump them under the terms grammar and mechanics) are also components of style (see Chapter 4 Grammar and Mechanics).
+Grammar and mechanics are the lowest level concern, but that doesn't mean you should neglect them.
 I know they can be annoying-some rules of English make sense; many don't.
 But anytime we make an error, the reader's attention may be drawn away from the message and dwell on the mistake.

-As a comparison, imagine you attend a Hollywood party where celebrities are wearing couture like Aramani tuxedos and Dior gowns.
+As a comparison, imagine you attend a Hollywood party where celebrities are wearing couture like Armani tuxedos and Dior gowns.
 You're very impressed with your conversation partner's ensemble-and then you notice a zipper that's not quite, well, zipped.
 It's hard to ignore.
 Even though the outfit comes from one of the most prestigious designers on the planet, something's just a little off, a little embarrassing.
 Don't let that happen to your paper.